ManhTrinhNguyen/Kubernetes/README.md

     ----How to configure Rediness Probe----
     - Similar to LivenessProbe

   !!!
-Note: These mircoservices Application are using grpc protocol and that's why I have use grpc attribute but other Application may use other protocol -> There are 2 alternative to this : TCP socket
+Note: These mircoservices Application are using grpc protocol and that's why I have use grpc attribute but other Application may use other protocol -> There are 2 alternative to this :
+      1. TCPsocket: With this protocol The kubelet will attempt to open a socket to my container on that container Port .
+If it succeeds to establish a connection on this Port the container is considered to be heathy
+      2. HTTPs: If application has endpoint inside Application that expose bacsically the health status of Application itself, we could hit that endpoint to check whether application is healthy or not .
+This configuration will tell Kubelet there is an HTTP endpoint on the Application on this Port and this URL you can check wheather the URL is healthy or not

+  !!!
+Note: Generally for readiness and liveness probes, no matter if it's a command execution or TCP socker, we can actually execute initial delay seconds in case we know that Application take longer to start
   ```